Can be used in research studies and clinical trials to study different surgical approaches.

 The EAR-Q was developed from concept elicitation interviews with 25 participants: 14 with microtia, 9 with prominent ears, and 2 with another ear condition.
 The scales were refined with patient and expert input and translated into multiple languages.
 The EAR-Q was then field-tested in an international sample of 863 participants: 607 with microtia, 145 with prominent ears, and 111 with another ear condition.

-The EAR-Q is for anyone aged 8 to 29 years with any type of ear condition.
+The EAR-Q was developed and tested in children and young adults aged 8 to 29 years with any type of ear condition.
 The EAR-Q includes 6 independently functioning scales and 3 single item questions.
 The variety of scales provides flexibility to choose the subset of scales best suited to measure the outcomes of interest in any given study or clinical situation.